Employers looking to hire a Sheridan student for a co-op or internship placement

 Sheridan’s dedicated Career-Integrated Learning team can walk you through the process of hiring a WIL student and answer your questions.
 For any inquiries, please email firstname.lastname@example.org.

-If you are an employer looking to post a co-op/internship opportunity for Summer 2021, please use the new Sheridan Works! platform to register and create a job posting.
+If you are an employer looking to post a co-op/internship opportunity, please use the new Sheridan Works! platform to register and create a job posting.

 Check out some of our articles showcasing students who excelled at work-integrated learning.